DonutReport/donut/README.md

 ### run from command line

 ```
-java -jar donut-<Version>.jar -s /my/path/cucumber-reports -n myProjectName
+java -jar donut-<Version>.jar -s gherkin:/my/path/cucumber-reports -n myProjectName
 ```

 or

 ```
-java -jar donut-<Version>.jar -s /my/path/cucumber-reports,/my/unit-test-reports -n myProjectName
+java -jar donut-<Version>.jar -s gherkin:/my/path/cucumber-reports,gherkin:/my/unit-test-reports -n myProjectName
 ```

 ### options

 `-n` or `--projectName` is a mandatory parameter, and it should be the name of the project.
-`-s` or `--sourcePaths` is a mandatory parameter, and it should be a comma separated list of the paths to the directories that hold the result files.
+`-s` or `--sourcePaths` is a mandatory parameter, and it should be a comma separated list of the paths to the directories that hold the result files each prefixed with a format.

 Other parameters can also be specified as below: